veryserious/kosborne/bower_components/fullpage.js/README.md

 - `continuousHorizontal`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether sliding right in the last slide should slide right to the first one or not, and if scrolling left in the first slide should slide left to the last one or not.
 Not compatible with `loopHorizontal`.
 Requires fullpage.js >= 2.8.3.

 - `scrollHorizontally`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether to slide horizontally within sliders by using the mouse wheel or trackpad.
-Ideal for story telling`.
+Ideal for story telling.
 Requires fullpage.js >= 2.8.3.

 - `interlockedSlides`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Determines whether moving one horizontal slider will force the sliding of sliders in other section in the same direction.
 Possible values are `true`, `false` or an array with the interlocked sections.
 For example `[1,3,5]` starting by 1.
 Requires fullpage.js >= 2.8.3.

 - `dragAndMove`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Enables or disables the dragging and flicking of sections and slides by using mouse or fingers.
-Possible values are `true`, `false`, `fingersonly`.
-Requires fullPage.js >= 2.8.9.
+Requires fullpage.js >= 2.8.9.
+Possible values are:
+  - `true`: enables the feature.
+  - `false`: disables the feature.
+  - `vertical`: enables the feature only vertically.
+  - `horizontal`: enables the feature only horizontally.
+  - `fingersonly`: enables the feature for touch devices only.
+  - `mouseonly`: enables the feature for desktop devices only (mouse and trackpad).

 - `offsetSections`: (default `false`)[Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Provides a way to use non full screen sections based on percentage.
 Ideal to show visitors there's more content in the site by showing part of the next or previous section.
 Requires fullPage.js >= 2.8.8
 To define the percentage of each section the attribute `data-percentage` must be used.
 The centering of the section in the viewport can be determined by using a boolean value in the attribute `data-centered` (default to `true` if not specified).
 For example:
 ``` html
     <div class="section" data-percentage="80" data-centered="true">
 ```